Jonathan-Tong1/fullstack-front/README.md

 React Router: Navigation within the application is facilitated by React Router.
 This enables the creation of a single-page application with dynamic routing and a smooth user experience.

+Bootstrap: The project utilizes Bootstrap for responsive and mobile-first design.
+This popular front-end framework streamlines the development of a visually appealing and consistent user interface.